 The coordinators and training specialists within the Curriculum and Instruction department provide a range of professional development, including coaching, and help chart the instructional course of the district.
 Their recent work has been focused in a number of areas that are specifically targeted at supporting the needs of unduplicated students.
-Having focused in past years on implementation of the ELA/ELD framework through the Language Arts adoption, more recent efforts have focused on the rollout of Universal Design for Learning (UDL) practices districtwide.
+Having focused in the previous two years on implementation of the ELA/ELD framework through the recent Language Arts adoption, work in the late spring expanded to the rollout of Universal Design for Learning (UDL) practices districtwide.
 UDL, while supporting all students, is primarily intended to benefit those students who need additional support to access content, engage in the learning process, and express their thinking.
 This is a critical and collaborative effort with the work of Integrated and Designated ELD as well as differentiated instruction for students with disabilities and other learning needs.
 Overall, this action is intended to improve outcomes for unduplicated students in meeting academic standards across content areas as measured by state assessments and local assessments.
 The efforts during 2018-19 to implement the new English Language Arts curriculum did correlate to a significant increase in English Language Arts on the state assessment, increasing 5.2 points as measured by Distance from Standard met.
 Socioeconomically Disadvantaged students improved by 5.7 points, Foster Youth by almost 17 points, and English Learners by 1.4 points.
 Homeless Youth decreased by almost 11 points.
 Overall, all groups performed well below the 'Standard Met' threshold and much room for improvement remains.
 The ongoing collaboration of Curriculum and Instruction staff with colleagues to improve outcomes for unduplicated students is critical.
-Strengthening the collaboration with Multilingual staff to support English Learners will continue through targeted professional development such as LETRS (Language Essentials for Teachers of Reading and Spelling) training for staff.
+Strengthening the collaboration with Multilingual staff to support English Learners has already begun through targeted professional development such as LETRS (Language Essentials for Teachers of Reading and Spelling) training for staff.